 In either situation, it’s best to take Leong’s advice.

 It’s likely that you have been given the task of evaluating whether IaaS is a good solution for your company.
 Maybe it sounds like a feasible option.
 Meanwhile, you have others questioning you saying, “this looks great… but how much money will it save?”

-Just because you are receiving pressures from upper executives, don’t feel obligated to filter your pending IT decisions through this motive to save money.
+Just because you are receiving pressure from upper executives, don’t feel obligated to filter you’re pending IT decisions through this motive to save money.
 This is the fatal flaw of IT departments debating cloud migration and the number one reason for their miscalculations that follow.
 The purpose of this investment is not to produce immediate cost reductions for your organization, nor is it a realistic goal to place in mind given the disrupting effects this will have on your company.

 As stated, the goal should be to incur the business value benefits that come with migrating your infrastructure to the cloud, which, if done right, will lead to the long-term financial outcome you and your team are looking for.

 Just remember to carefully assess and understand the ramifications that this potential cloud migration will have on your business operations.
-Take initiative to accommodate these changes before you officially begin migration.
+Take initiative to accommodate these changes before you officially begin the migration.
 Think preemptively as you gear up for this extremely disruptive and transformative process.
 Most importantly, don’t base your decision to migrate to IaaS on whether it will save you money.
 Truthfully, it won’t if you haven’t done the work of critically analyzing the situation, and you’ll need to have a better case built up to justify your cloud migration if you want to get the most of out of this investment.

 The prevailing myth about cloud IaaS is that it is a guaranteed way to save you money.
 This was the case for Del Monte, but it won’t be true for you if you don’t take steps now to ensure your successful IaaS migration.